AdobeDocs/creative-cloud-enterprise.en/help/max2020/stock.md

 **Adobe Stock Resources**

-[Learn & Support](https://helpx.adobe.com/support/stock.html) is your hub for additional tutorials, What’s New, and links to community forums.
+[Learn & Support](https://helpx.adobe.com/support/stock.html) is your hub for additional tutorials and links to community forums.

 **October 2020 Release**